lillianyjiang/lillianyjiang.github.io/_pages/projects.md

 permalink: /projects/
 title: "Projects"
 ---
+## Examining Inequities in Nature Based Solutions [September 2022 - November 2022]
+- Worked with 3 other analysts from Data Science Society to examine inequities in Nature Based Solutions for The Nature Conservancy
+- Analyzed inequities in Nature-Based Solutions (NBS) in the Bay Area using Python and data from TNC’s API
+- Developed a ranking of Nature Based Solutions and compared it to current measures of climate risk to identify discrepancies in between the two measurements, which were used to make recommendations for NBS investments
+- Presented findings and recommendations to a non-technical panel of ten city planners and investors
+- Language: Python

 ## Pac-Man AI [September 2022 - November 2022]
 - Developed multiple python Pac-Man projects using informed state-space search, probabilistic inference, and reinforcement learning.
 - Implemented depth first search, breadth first search, and A* search algorithms to help Pac-Man find food while avoiding ghosts.